lisa-lumos/PowerShell/02-powershell-basics.md

 The core version of the PS, will install on Linux, MacOS, etc. It will continue to be developed and maintained for years to come.

 ## Command Line Fundamentals
+You can configure the look and feel of PS console, through the properties of the console window.

+Also transparency, etc.

+`Start-Transcript` cmd will automatically log all commands/results, as well as context in cur session into a txt file, for your future reference. `Stop-Transcript` cmd will stop the logging; closing the console works in the same way.
+These commands can be added to your PS profile to execute automatically.

 ## Working with Keyboard Shortcuts